renpy/renpy/sphinx/source/layeredimage.rst

   That's why an attribute called but negated by such a clause will be considered active by renpy, and will for example become visible without having to be called again if at some point the condition of the if\_x clause is no longer fulfilled.
-- If an ``attribute_function`` has been provided to the layeredimage, it is called with the set of remaining attributes.
+- If an attribute_function has been provided to the layeredimage, it is called with the set of remaining attributes.
 It returns a potentially different set of attributes.
 - This set is once again confronted with the incompatibility constraints of the layeredimage, this time in full.
-That is the final stage, and surviving attributes are called into display.
+That is the final stage, and remaining attributes are called into display.